 What we’re currently using: Oxo Tile & Tub Scrubber

-Shower brushes eliminate many of these issues, from getting wet to the backbreaking positions and typical elbow grease required.
+Shower brushes and scrubbers with extendable handles often eliminate many of these issues, from getting wet to the backbreaking positions and typical elbow grease required.
 This is largely thanks to the longer, often extendable handles, which help you to reach low and high areas with ease.
 They give you better leverage and move more like a mop rather than a sponge.
 The result?
 They’re extremely fast and easy to use, adding further to their popularity.

 Tub and tile brushes are great for people who have joint problems and bad backs or hips.
-They’re also great for petite individuals and tall people alike, and even those who just wish the task could get done faster.
+They’re also great for petite individuals and tall people alike, as well as those who just wish the task could get done faster.

 Best of all, benefiting from having one doesn’t have to break the bank either.
 Usually, the less expensive options do just as good of a job as the powered and more expensive choices.